ZenShield®: High-Performance EMC Shielding Connectors

 When electromagnetic noise is added from the outside in such electronic devices, unintended electrical signals may be induced to the circuits in the devices causing a malfunction or damage to high-performance electronic components which may also lead to electronic device breakage.

 A second class of problems can occur when electromagnetic noise generated from the devices’ own internal digital timing signals or electronic components causes failure of other parts within the same system.
 This is called an intra-system EMC, (Electromagnetic Compatibility), problem.
 It often causes headaches for engineers who must develop high-performance, hand-held or portable electronic devices, in which high density electronic components are mounted.
-When interconnects are required in these types of devices, EMI shielding connectors are often required in order to prevent electromagnetic noise from becoming a problem.
+When interconnects are required in these types of devices, EMC shielding connectors are often required in order to prevent electromagnetic noise from becoming a problem.

-The 360-degree EMI shielding design prevents electromagnetic noise radiation not only from the contact points of the plug and receptacle, but also from the board mounting part (SMT positions) of the signal terminals.
+The 360-degree EMC shielding design prevents electromagnetic noise radiation not only from the contact points of the plug and receptacle, but also from the board mounting part (SMT positions) of the signal terminals.
 In addition, both plug and receptacle shields are properly connected for grounding at multiple points when the connectors are mated and are properly grounded to the board.
 This ensures enough ground return paths for the current generated in the metal shields of the connector.
 This works to suppress the emission of electromagnetic noise from its shield.